abogoyavlensky/clojure-stack-lite/resources/io/github/abogoyavlensky/clojure_stack_lite/root/README.md

 ## Update assets

-The idea is to vendor all json files in the project repo eliminating build step for js part.
+The idea is to vendor all js-files in the project repo eliminating build step for js part.

 Once you want to update the version of AlpineJS, HTMX or add a new asset, edit version in bb.edn file at `fetch-assets` and run: